TrueSparrowSystems/AI-SalesSparrow-API/README.md

 ## Project Structure
 Refer to [PROJECT_STRUCTURE](repo-docs/PROJECT_STRUCTURE.md) for details on the project structure.

+## Changelog
+Stay up-to-date with the latest changes and improvements in our API by referring to our [CHANGELOG](repo-docs/CHANGELOG.md).

 ## Release Process
 Refer to [RELEASE_PROCESS](repo-docs/RELEASE_PROCESS.md) to ensure smooth and consistent software releases.
 This process outlines the steps to prepare, package, and distribute new versions of our software.